-A summary of the contributed support received in the years ended June 30, 2020 and 2019 was as follows:
+A summary of the contributed support received was as follows:

 The University of Illinois Foundation contributed professional services consisting of processing donations, records maintenance, fund-raising expertise, and administrative services.
-The value of these professional services recognized in the years ended June 30, 2020 and 2019 was \$ 405,000 and \$ 506,000, respectively.
+The value of these professional services recognized in the years ended June 30, 2021 and 2020 was \$ 353,000 and \$ 405,000, respectively.

 Contributed support from the State of Illinois consists of benefit contributions on behalf of IPM.
-The value of the on-behalf contributions recognized in the years ended June 30, 2020 and 2019 was \$ 202,755 and \$ 485,265, respectively.
+The value of the on-behalf contributions recognized in the years ended June 30, 2021 and 2020 was \$ 483,840 and \$ 202,755, respectively.